Fiber sculpture & botanical jewellery

 Permanent mounting options

 Each moth comes with a magnet system.
-But if you'd like to wear yours as jewellery — earring, pendant, brooch — I can build in a permanent mount, free of charge.
+If you'd like to wear yours as jewellery (earring, pendant, brooch), I can build in a permanent mount, free of charge.

 Magnet mounting system Moth with pin mounting